 CONGRESS AND THE PRESIDENT SAYS IT IS TIME FOR A CHANGE: Republican and Democratic Members of Congress have been calling on the Washington team to change its name.
 In 2013, a group of U.S. House members wrote a letter calling on the league to change the name.
 Later that year, President Obama publicly declared that he believes it is time for the Washington team to consider changing the name.

-Then in May of 2014, 49 U.S. Senators signed a letter written by the Senate Majority Leader reiterating the same message.
+• In May of 2014, 49 U.S. Senators signed a letter written by the Senate Majority Leader reiterating the same message.

 CIVIL RIGHTS AND RELIGIOUS GROUPS SAY IT IS TIME FOR A CHANGE: Over the course of the last year, religious leaders and major civil rights groups have called for the Washington team to change its name.
-These include the NAACP, The Leadership Conference on Civil and Human Rights, It also includes 60 clergy members who signed a letter asking the NFL to change the name.
+These include the NAACP, the National Congress of American Indians, the United South and Eastern Tribes, The Leadership Conference on Civil and Human Rights, Anti-Defamation League and the United Church of Christ Central Atlantic Conference.
+It also includes 60 clergy members who signed a letter asking the NFL to change the name.

 MEDIA ICONS SAY IT IS TIME FOR A CHANGE: Major media organizations have endorsed the central goal of the Change the Mascot campaign.
-For instance, the Washington Post editorial board has called for a change, and the San Francisco Chronicle has opted to stop using the R-word when covering the Washington franchise.
+For instance, the Washington Post editorial board has called for a change, and the San Francisco Chronicle and Seattle Times have opted to stop using the R-word when covering the Washington franchise.
 Meanwhile, individual reporters have said it is time for a change.
 These include (among others) writers at USA Today, Sports Illustrated, the Washington Post, the Chicago Tribune and the Associated Press.